-Students develop geographical questions to frame an inquiry.
-They use a variety of strategies to locate, collect and record relevant data and information to answer inquiry questions.
-They represent data in different forms.
-Students interpret data and other information to identify and compare spatial distributions, patterns and trends, infer relationships and draw conclusions.
-They present findings and ideas using geographical terminology in a range of communication forms.
-They propose solutions and may take action in response to a geographical challenge and describe the expected effects of their proposal.
+Students develop geographical questions to investigate and collect and record relevant data and information to answer these questions.
+They represent data by constructing tables and graphs and maps featuring cartographic conventions.
+They read maps to determine location, direction and distance.
+Students interpret data and draw conclusions.
+They present findings using geographical terminology in a range of communication forms.
+They reflect on their learning and propose individual action in response to a local geographical challenge and identify the expected effects of their proposed action.